 Letting Go Is an Act of Self-Love

-Healing your emotional wounds doesn’t mean erasing the past.
-It means learning how to live without letting the past control your future.
+Healing your emotional wounds doesn’t mean erasing the past—it means learning how to move forward without carrying the same weight.

 You are not broken—you are becoming.